DanielePassabi/Uni_GeospatialAnalysisAndRepresentation_UdineProject/README.md

 ### **Solution 1: Anaconda environment**

-*Note: this solution has been tested on several machines and has always worked.*
+*Note: this solution has been tested on Windows and Linux operating systems.*

 - If you want to run the code on your own machine, it is **strongly recommended** to use the package manager `conda` of the [Anaconda](https://www.anaconda.com/) distribution.